 What Is COI Tracking?

-COI tracking is the process of collecting, verifying, storing, and monitoring certificates of insurance from subcontractors and vendors — so you know their coverage is active before work starts, and before it lapses during a project.
+COI tracking — also called certificate of insurance tracking or COI management — is the process of collecting, verifying, storing, and monitoring certificates of insurance from subcontractors and vendors.
+The goal: know their coverage is active before work starts, and catch any lapse before it becomes your problem.

 Updated May 2026 · 6 min read